 We realize we’re beating a dead horse by continuously nagging about upgrading away from Windows XP; and honestly, if you haven’t upgraded yet, you’ve already taken serious risks with your business’s continuity.
 In general, you always, always want to be using a supported operating system.
 Of course, this story about the navy emphasizes the consequences of running unsupported software, but it also presents a unique foresight into why some users might be reluctant to upgrade right away; namely, compatibility with legacy applications.

 Some software is simply so outdated that it doesn’t work on newer technology.
 Sometimes these applications are absolutely mission-critical, and imperative to the success of your business.
 When this happens, you’re stuck in a conundrum; either upgrade and replace the solution, or run an unsupported operating system that’s vulnerable to the many threats that are found on the Internet.
-Such an agonizing choice can be avoided with proper consultation and foresight, like that which All Business Technologies offers.
+Such an agonizing choice can be avoided with proper consultation and foresight, like that which COMPANYNAME offers.